AdrienneCallie13/Week1/README.md

 Learning reflection: I have learned more depth about HTML, CSS, and JavaScript in first week by completing task 1 to 3.
 W3schools website really helps me in learning about basic HTML, CSS, and JavaScript.

-Task 1: HTML is a mark-up language that determines the structure of web pages at their most basic level.
+Task 1: I learned about HTML is a mark-up language that determines the structure of web pages at their most basic level.
 HTML instructs browsers how to process content and deliver it to the viewer using tags and attributes.
-The head section and the body section are the two sections of an HTML document.
-The head section of the page provides meta-data about the page as well as any internal CSS.
-This information is not displayed to readers by the browser.
-All of the content that will be shown on the front end, such as paragraphs, pictures, and links, is contained in the body section.

 Task 2:
 3 types of CSS: